 Welcome to the Social Media Chaplain newsletter!

 Each month, I’ll send you an email with resources I’ve discovered that are helpful for people giving care to other people in times of hospital and grief.
-It will be a mix of things to help you, for you to share, and for you to reflect about.
+It's a mix of things to help you, for you to share, and for you to reflect about.
 If you have suggestions of resources, I'd love to hear about them.

 In closing. . .

 Thanks for stopping by.
 Let me know if this is helpful, and how I can be more helpful.
-And if you have a moment, answer a question for me: What is one conversation around hospital and grief you find hardest?
+And forward this if you find it helpful!

 See you next month!